uynguyen/uynguyen.github.io/source/_posts/Best-practice-iOS-vs-Android-Bluetooth.md

 ![](/Post-Resources/IOSAndroid/flow.png "iOS & Android flow")

 At first glance, the two flows appear quite similar.
 However, the Android flow includes extra steps.
 Although the connection process is more complex on Android compared to iOS, it provides greater control over the returned data.
-Let’s break down the flow into three major steps for discussion: `Discovery`, `Preparation`, `Interaction`, and `Termination`.
+Let’s break down the flow into three major steps for discussion: `Scanning`, `Getting Ready`, `Interacting`, and `Closing`.
 Each of these steps involves specific actions and considerations that contribute to the overall functionality and efficiency of the connection process.

-## Discovery
+## Scanning
-In the discovery phase, the processes are quite similar between Android and iOS, from initiating a scan to creating a connection.
+In the scanning phase, the processes are quite similar between Android and iOS, from initiating a scan to creating a connection.

 The main difference is that there is more information about the peripheral in the scan result on Android than on iOS.
 The most interesting value is the MAC address of the device. iOS does not expose this value and instead provides a random UUID.
 UUIDs on iOS are generated per application and per device pairing, and their lifespan is tied to the session or until the device is forgotten, so do not rely on it to identify or reconnect to your devices. iOS does not expose the MAC address for several reasons, primarily related to privacy and security.
 By hiding the MAC address, Apple ensures that apps and third parties cannot misuse this information for tracking or profiling users and also helps prevent illegal activities by attackers.